lupyuen/lupyuen.github.io/src/lte2.md

 [(See the Complete Log)](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L663-L681)

-_How do we encode the SMS in PDU Format?_
+_How to encode the SMS in PDU Format?
+What's the PDU Length?_

 The __PDU Encoding for SMS__ is explained here...